geewynn/techcrunch_warehouse/README.md

 # Getting Started

+## Airflow
+Before starting the dag, you need to set redshift and s3 connections.
+Also, you will need to set airflow variables.
+This configuration can be done on airflow UI by navigating to the connections and variables section under the admin tab.

 ## Redshift
 The airflow ETL needs the table to be ready before running the full pipeline.
 - Run create_cluster.sh to create a redshift cluster.